WeR-stats/workshop-setup_cloud_machine_data_science/README.md

   - from the main menu on the left click `Manage` > `Networking`, then enter the tab `Domains`.
   - in the textbox with the placeholder `Enter domain` write the domain name you've just *bought* *Enter domain* under `Add a domain` write your hostname,
   - from the listbox on the right choose the project that include the server you want to apply the domain to
-  - finally click `Add Domain`, and the domain should appear in a newthe list below.
+  - finally click `Add Domain`, and the domain should appear in the list below.
 Click on it!
     - in the `HOSTNAME` textbox enter `@`,
     - in the `WILL DIRECT TO` choose the server
     - finally click `Create Record`